bloodhunterd/Froxlor-Mail-SpamAssassin/README.md

 Docker image of SpamAssassin for Froxlor Server Management Panel.

-This image is meant to be used with the [Froxlor Mail Docker](https://github.com/bloodhunterd/froxlor-mail-docker) image.
+This image is meant to be used with the [Froxlor Mail](https://github.com/bloodhunterd/froxlor-mail) image.

 ## Deployment